jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 The "exists" proposition `∃ᵒ[ a ] P` is true at a given time `k` if the predicate `P` is true for some `a` at time `k`.
-However, we must require that the type `A` is inhabited.
+However, we must require that the type `A` is inhabited so that this proposition is true at time zero.

     ∃ᵒ : ∀{A : Set}{{_ : Inhabited A}} → (A → Setᵒ) → Setᵒ
     ∃ᵒ{A} P = record { # = λ k → Σ[ a ∈ A ] # (P a) k
                          ; down = ... ; tz = ... }

-We embed arbitrary Agda formulas into the step-indexed logic with the following operator, written `S ᵒ`, which is true if and only if `S` is true, except at time zero, when `S ᵒ` has to be true.
+We embed arbitrary Agda formulas into the step-indexed logic with the following constant operator, written `S ᵒ`, which is true if and only if `S` is true, except at time zero, when `S ᵒ` has to be true.

     _ᵒ  : Set → Setᵒ
     S ᵒ = record { # = λ { zero → ⊤ ; (suc k) → S }